 Q: What will be the difference between “members” and “volunteers?”

-Volunteers may or may not be members.
-Our Volunteer Support Team will actively recruit, vet, train and support our Village volunteers.
-Our Member Services Team will make the connections – linking member service requests to volunteers.
+Some members may volunteer.
+Some people who are not members, but active in our broader community (students doing community service or educational experiences, employees participating in “Day of Caring, volunteers with aligned organizations) may pitch in.
+Our Volunteer Support Team is actively recruiting, vetting, training and supporting our Village volunteers.
+Our Office Volunteers will help make the connections – linking member service requests to volunteers.
 In most villages, members often are active volunteers.

 Q: How will services be provided to members?

 A: Members can request services in many ways – by phone, by e-mail or through our website.
 The request will be reviewed and discussed further with the member if clarification is needed.
-The request will then be forwarded to the team of volunteers.
+The request will then be forwarded to the list of volunteers who have expressed an interest in providing that service (errands and phone check-ins at this time).
 Once connected, the volunteer will contact the member to make final plans – appointment time and place.